batkinson/colbertix/README.md

 # Colbert Ticket Bot

-A simple program that automates finding and registering for tickets to the Colbert Report using their web site.
+A simple program that automates finding and registering for tickets to Comedy Central shows, like the Colbert Report and The Daily Show, via their web site.

 ## Why?